Introduction

 Why Celtic & Anglo-Saxon Studies

-• All teaching is on the beautiful, late-medieval King’s College campus, and the surrounding countryside is rich in archaeological and historic remains of Scotland’s Celtic and Nordic past.
+- You will learn on the beautiful, late-medieval King’s College campus.
+The surrounding countryside is rich in archaeological and historic remains of Scotland’s Celtic and Nordic past

-• The spectacular, award-winning Sir Duncan Rice Library with brilliant study facilities, state-of-the-art technology, and rich, extensive collections and resources to inspire you through your programme.
+- You will have access to the spectacular, award-winning Sir Duncan Rice Library with brilliant study facilities, state-of-the-art technology, and rich, extensive collections and resources to inspire you through your programme

-• Small class sizes and plenty of group discussion and individual attention, with opportunity to explore your thoughts and ideas with staff and fellow students.
+- Benefit from small class sizes and plenty of group discussion and individual attention, with the opportunity to explore your thoughts and ideas with staff and fellow students

 Why Sociology